ishratumar/javascript30days-challenge/README.md

    # JavaScript 30-Day 7
    ## Array Cardio 💪💪
    ### ✍️My learnings from this project:
-   - Learnet some more Array methods
+   - Learnt some more Array methods
      - some()
      - every()
      - find()